One heart expanding with love: Surrogacy for single people

 As with any intended parent it is important to explore all the routes to having a family, and if surrogacy feels right to you then it is important to explore the options and routes within surrogacy too.

 Any intended parent embarking on surrogacy will want to ensure that they have all the information about the practical steps involved, and what level of support they would like from a professional, be it clinic, law firm or agency.
-Surrogacy is a long and often emotional journey and many surrogates will want to know what an intended parents’ own support network is like, and who will be there for them to lean on in the tough times and share joy with in the good.
-For single people this is particularly important, and there may be a significant wait to even find a surrogate match.
+Surrogacy is a long and often emotional journey and many surrogates will want to know what an intended parents’ own support network is like, and who will be there for them ,to lean on in the tough times and share joy with in the good.
+For single people this is particularly important, and there me be a significant wait to even find a surrogate match.

-Above all any single person should know that it is possible, and whether it be one heart or two, there is a way, and it is beautiful.
+Above all any single person should know that it is possible, and whether it be one heart or two, there is a way, and is it beautiful.

 Find out more about single parent surrogacy